icanjs/next-record/readme.md

 npm install next-record --save
 ```

-This component requires either a can-connect model or a can.Model.
+This component requires either a can-connect model or a can.Model that implements `findAll`.
 Using CanJS's built-in support for StealJS, you can now import the model and components directly inside your template:

 ```html
 <!-- This can-import includes both components. -->